MarlinFirmware/Marlin/README.md

 ## Marlin Support

-For best results getting help with configuration and troubleshooting, please use the following resources:
+The Issue Queue is reserved for Bug Reports and Feature Requests.
+To get help with configuration and troubleshooting, please use the following resources:

 - [Marlin Documentation](http://marlinfw.org) - Official Marlin documentation
 - [Marlin Discord](https://discord.gg/n5NJ59y) - Discuss issues with Marlin users and developers